Azure/aca-dotnet-workshop/docs/aca/05-aca-dapr-pubsubapi/index.md

 ```

 ##### 4. Restart container apps
-Lastly, we need to restart both container apps revisions to ensure that the identity changes are properly reflected.
-To do so run the commands below:
+Lastly, we need to restart both container apps revisions to pick up the role assignment.
+Execute the commands provided below in order to accomplish this task:

 ```powershell
 ##Get revision name and assign it to a variable